jlmoya/lowdisc/readme.txt

    low discrepancy sequence.
 Each sequence is independent of the others.
    Each sequence has its specific options, but all must implement the following methods : new, destroy, configure, cget, get, startup and next.
- * tested the skip and leap for all sequences
- * replaced sprintf by msprintf
- * with the Fast Niederreiter sequence, if the gfarit and gfplsys files already exist, do not generate anymore.

 See the overview in the help provided with this toolbox.

 TODO

- * check the maximal dimension available for Fast Niederreiter (is that 50 ?)
  * improve the performance of skip and leap
  * Add scrambling algorithms
  * Add algorithms to compute the discrepancy
  * Add test cases on integrals as in Bratley and Fox
  * Update the help page : Niederreiter base 2 is slow while Niederreiter arbitrary base is fast
- * Tell Burkardt about the bug in Niederreiter : size of the table
  * remove _mlist_isfield where unused
  * create this = lowdisc_autosetup ( this ) :
    * function to suggest skip parameter for sobol : http://people.sc.fsu.edu/~burkardt/m_src/sobol/tau_sobol.m